codewithmide/getLinkedai/README.md

 - **CSS Practice:** I dedicated time to practicing and improving my CSS skills, experimenting with Tailwind CSS's utility classes, and referring to Tailwind CSS documentation and tutorials.

-- **Code Reviews and Collaborative Problem-Solving:** Collaborative code reviews and brainstorming sessions with mentors and peers helped address specific challenges.
-We shared knowledge and solutions, which significantly improved my development process.

 ## Lessons Learned

-Working on GetLinkedAI provided me with valuable lessons and insights, including:
+Working on GetLinkedAI hackathon challenge provided me with valuable lessons and insights, including:

 - **Improved CSS Skills:** I significantly improved my CSS skills, mastering the art of designing visually appealing user interfaces with Tailwind CSS.

 - **Effective Library Integration:** I learned the importance of in-depth library exploration and proper integration, which enhanced my project's overall quality and efficiency.

-- **Collaborative Development:** Collaborative problem-solving and teamwork played a crucial role in overcoming challenges and achieving project goals.

 ## Technologies Used

-GetLinkedAI is built using various technologies and libraries, each serving a specific purpose:
+The application is built using various technologies and libraries, each serving a specific purpose:

 - **Next.js:** I used Next.js as the front-end framework for building a server-rendered React application.
 It simplifies routing and provides excellent SEO capabilities.